 - Burden-free maintenance and cost of physical servers

-- Hyper-productive tools like Microsoft Teams improve communication
+- Hyperproductive tools like Microsoft Teams to improve communication

 Some threats, like cyberattacks, can be mitigated if you add the right security tools.
 But you can’t rely on firewalls alone; you also need to educate your employees.

 Phishing techniques are constantly evolving and harder to detect – especially if you don’t know what to look for.
-Your top-of-the-line security software won’t help if someone accidentally emails confidential information to cybercriminals impersonating one of your vendors.
+Your top-of-the-line security software won’t help if someone accidentally emails confidential information to a cybercriminal impersonating one of your vendors.
 Modern security plans need to include regular employee security training.
+A managed services provider can help educate your employees and monitor your network endpoints for any suspicious activity or security breaches.

 3. Manage Endpoints Comprehensively

-With the right endpoint management system in place, you’ll gain control over devices and can improve productivity.
+With the right endpoint management system in place, you’ll gain control over devices and improve productivity.

 Manage devices and secure data